 Ed hosted a talk show for a central Connecticut Radio Station, and also had considerable air time as a DJ playing all his favorite music.

 Ed also owned and operated an advertising/ marketing agency for over 25 years.
 He is responsible for some of the largest sales promotions in the northeast.

 Later in his business career, Ed’s continued love for music and entertainment landed him a position as Marketing Director for the SNET/Oakdale Musical Theatre in Wallingford, Connecticut.
 This was a large 5000 seat theater, only second in size to Radio City Music Hall in New York City.
 Ed's Marketing & Sales department produced and created box office advertising, Media Advertising, Newspaper and In-house advertising layouts for a variety of artist from Tina Turner, Dan Fogleberg, Beach Boys, Four Seasons, Flash Dance, David Copperfield and other well known artists.

 Ed joined The Goldtones in December 2010.
 Ed took over the group in 2012 as Owner/Manager.

-The group now tours from Ocala to Orlando, and south to Naples.
-The Goldtones perform at many types of venues including many Theaters, Casinos, Dinner Clubs, Cruise Ships, Private Residential Complexes and More.
+The group now tours throughout Florida.
+From Venice to Ocala to Orlando to Delray Beach to Naples to Cape Coral and to Punta Gorda, THE GOLDTONES are still Florida's Hottest Doo-Wop Group.
+The Goldtones perform at many types of venues including many Theaters, Casinos, Dinner Clubs, Cruise Ships, Private Residential Communities and More.